kaytotes/ImprovedBlizzardUI/README.md

 Improved Blizzard UI + (Battle for Azeroth Edition)
 ===================================================================

-This is a fork of the original [ Improved Blizzard Ui]( https://github.com/kaytotes/ImprovedBlizzardUIPlus) by Kaytotes updated & adjusted for a cleaner and more immersive expierence whilst still being as highly functional as the original.
+This is a fork of the original [Improved Blizzard Ui]( https://github.com/kaytotes/ImprovedBlizzardUIPlus) by Kaytotes of which work has since ceased, and Improved Blizzard Ui Plus carries forth with improvements and continual bug fixes for future WoW Patch's

 Inline-style:
 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Latest Release"